-To be completed by on-site Meter Operator Agent personnel at time of test
+[101-B]To be completed by on-site CVA Meter Operator Agent personnel at time of test

-* This column is for use by the MOA to confirm that the Meter is functioning correctly.
+[101-B]* This column is for use by the CVA MOA to confirm that the Meter is functioning correctly.
 It is not an accuracy test.
 The value may differ from the Meter advance for a number of reasons, e.g. Meter compensation, changes in load when carried out against prevailing load conditions, or the method of estimating the injected energy.

-BSCP02/4.3 - Metering System PROVING Test Record
+[101-B]BSCP02/4.3 - Metering System PROVING Test Record